JayBazuzi/Mobbing-Pattern-Language/_patterns/My turn is for learning.md

 # Context

-One member of the mob is missing the context (techical, domain, or both) for the work at hand, and a whiteboarding session as introduction (see [Treasure Map](../patterns/Treasure%20Map.md)) was not enough for them to be confidant in navigating.
+One member of the mob is missing the context (technical, domain, or both) for the work at hand, and a whiteboarding session as introduction (see [Treasure Map](../patterns/Treasure%20Map.md)) was not enough for them to be confident in navigating.
 They can drive without a problem, but when it's their turn to navigate they have no idea what to do.

 [Grease the wheels](./Grease%20the%20wheels)  is not enough -- the navigator is